 Why Exhibit at CanWEA?

 The CanWEA Annual Conference and Exhibition provides the perfect venue for the world’s foremost wind energy leaders and decision makers to make connections, discuss the latest industry developments and identify opportunities for future growth.
+It is a must-attend event for forward-thinking professionals making strategic decisions about their role in advancing wind energy in Canada.

 - Connect to the future of innovation in Canada’s wind energy industry.